Amy13139/wip-eaw-docs/source/basegame/xml/Dataminerxmlfiles.xml.rst

 File
 ^^^^
 The only node type within Dataminerxmlfiles.xml, it specifes a file and it's type of data.
-Any number of these nodes can be present.

 - Attribute: filename
 	File; The name of an XML file to load